-- When there are large groups of people at an event attempting to utilize a network at the same time, like at a concert, festival or baseball game, there can be intermittent connectivity issues.
-It may appear as if you are connected to the network and have strong cellular signal even though connection is weak.
+- When there are a lot of people at an event, like a concert or baseball game, trying to use a mobile network at the same time, it may appear as if you have strong cellular signal even though connection is weak.
 This should resolve itself once you're no longer at the event.

 When you block or unfollow someone, you'll stop seeing their photos in your Feed from that moment forward.
 If you're only following a small number of people, you may see an unfollowed or blocked person's old photos in your Feed until more new photos from people you follow are shared.

 If you want to remove unwanted photos from your Feed right away, we'd suggest finding new people to follow in order to push those photos out.

 If there aren't any photos in your Feed when you tap the Home tab, it's possible that you either aren't following anyone on Instagram or the people you're currently following haven't uploaded any new posts since you last checked.

 The reason you may see a limited number of photos in your Feed is because it shows recent photos shared by people you follow.
 Some of the photos you may have seen in Feed when you first signed up for Instagram are no longer shown here because they're older and have been replaced by new photos.

 If you'd like to view all of someone's photos you can go to their profile by tapping their username.